acconeer/acconeer-python-exploration/docs/a111/algo/parking.rst

 The default configuration for parking detection uses Profile 2 and a sweep range that starts 12 cm from the sensor.
-This setting excludes direct leakage caused by radar waves travelling directly between the Tx and Rx antennas.
+This setting excludes direct leakage caused by radar waves traveling directly between the Tx and Rx antennas.
 There is also an an indirect leakage of radar waves that bounce within the sensor casing.
 This form of leakage is very hard to avoid in typical sensor casing designs (for the above-mentioned settings).
 For this reason, the parking detection algorithm is designed to work as long as the leakage stays